 These goods, along with the machinery used to transport them, are often heavy and large.
 These conditions create dangerous work environments.

 North Carolina was historically a manufacturing hub, and many large facilities still remain.

 Large manufacturers in the Charlotte area include Freightliner/Daimler Trucks North America, Wastequip, and Trane Technologies.

 Even large retailers in the area such as Costco, Walmart, Delhaize, and Harris Teeter have large receiving and distribution facilities.
 These sites employ large numbers of workers in stressful and fast-paced environments.

-Due to the large number of workers, goods, and equipment present, there are many potential causes of warehouse, factory, and distribution center injuries.
+Due to numerous workers, goods, and equipment present, there are many potential causes of a warehouse, factory, and distribution center injuries.
 Some examples are: